kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 ###### Are there any tests for feature enablement/disablement?

-Yes, unit tests for the ephemeral-protection-controller and ephemeral-protection-volumesnapshot-controller cover scenarios where the feature is disabled or enabled.
+Yes, e2e tests for secret-protection-controller and configmap-protection-controller cover scenarios where the controller is deployed and undeployed.

 ### Rollout, Upgrade and Rollback Planning